rodoch/Schematic/README.md

 All software design decisions are the result of trade-offs and it's also important to be clear about the limitations of any tool.
 Here are some points to keep in mind as regards Schematic:

 - Schematic is concerned with back-end content management *only*.
 It does not generate front-end templates à la WordPress — it is your responsibility to build any public-facing presentation layer.
 The assumption here is that if your requirements dictate that you need to build a custom CMS you are likely to find pre-made templating solutions too restrictive.
 This is also liberating, as Schematic doesn't care how your data will be presented.
 You can use it to build invoicing software as easily as you can use it for a website backend.
 - For its jumping-off point, Schematic assumes that you plan to use a [domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design) approach, to a greater or lesser extent, in building your application.
 This has some implications.
 For example, by default Schematic enforces a [repository pattern](https://deviq.com/repository-pattern/) to manage your data access logic.
-It is absolutely possible, and relatively easy, to override these default tendencies by creating your own controllers for particular situations where you need to implement a different approach, but if you think you will mostly be fighting against this pattern then you're not going to see the productivity benefits that Schematic brings as standard.
+It is absolutely possible, and relatively easy, to override these default patterns by creating your own controllers for particular situations where you need to implement a different approach.
+However, if you think you will mostly be fighting against the default patterns then you're not going to see the productivity benefits that Schematic brings as standard.

 ## Architecture

 The Schematic framework is highly modular.
 The various aspects of the CMS framework are separated into multiple NuGet packages.
 This makes it easy to maintain and add new features to existing solutions.
 The main project, which you can clone from this repo, is extremely lightweight.
-For example, the interfaces that describe user management and authorisation actions are contained in the Schematic.Identity dependency.
-A controller that implements these actions is contained in Schematic.Core.Mvc and the default views are in Schematic.Core.Razor.
-A user repositiory implemented in [SQLite](https://www.sqlite.org) is housed in the Schematic.BaseInfrastructure.Sqlite package.
+For example, the interfaces that describe user management and authorisation actions are contained in the **Schematic.Identity** dependency.
+A controller that implements these actions is contained in **Schematic.Core.Mvc** and the default views are in **Schematic.Core.Razor**.
+A user repositiory implemented in [SQLite](https://www.sqlite.org) is housed in the **Schematic.BaseInfrastructure.Sqlite** package.
 When you start up the main project these facilities just work.

 When you wish to implement your own features, it is easy to override the default options.
-All of the constituent dependcies are made available on an open-source basis for your reference:
+All of the constituent dependencies are made available on an open-source basis for your reference:

 | Package/GitHub Repo | NuGet Stable | NuGet Pre-release | Downloads |
 | ------- | ------------ | ----------------- | --------- |